MaoZiming/papers/Topics/1-basic-os/05-concurrency.md

     - Checks whether the request referred to by `aiocbp` has completed
     - Periodically poll the system
     - Interrupt (signals) to inform application when AIO completes, removing needs to repeatedly ask the system
-    - Q: how does this compare to the mechanism of thread-based server?